t4nz456/mojo-the-summoning/README.md

 E.g. `The Fellowship` might contain Cards called `Lizard Wizard` and `Bulk Brogan`.
 (Two Decks might contain Cards with the same name, but these are considered different Cards, and would have different IDs.)

+ - Associate Decks and Cards with a one-to-many association
+ - Add tests to check the association

 ### Card/Attack

 Each Card may have many Attacks.
 Each Attack may belong to many Cards.

 E.g. Lizard Wizard and Bulk Brogan might both have a `Charge` attack.
 Lizard Wizard might have a `Thunderbolt` and `Bulk Brogan` a `Piledriver`.

+ - Associate Cards and Attacks with a many-to-many association
+ - Add tests to check the association